Chemotherapy Side EffectsAprepitant coupons

-Aprepitant Coupons & Aprepitant Savings Card
+Aprepitant Coupons & Discount Card - Compare Prices Near You

-generic Emend, Emend Tri-pack
+generic Emend, Emend Tripack

 Aprepitant is used with other medications to help prevent nausea and vomiting caused by cancer drug treatment (chemotherapy).
 Aprepitant works by blocking one of the body's natural substances (substance P/neurokinin 1) that causes vomiting.
 This medication will not treat nausea or vomiting that has already started.
 Ask your doctor what you should do if you already have nausea or vomiting.